plblum/jivs/README.md

 ## Quick terminology overview
 Here are a few terms used.
-- **Validator** – Combines a single rule that must be validated along with the error message(s) it may return when an issue is found.
+- **Model** - Industry term for an object that represents a specific piece of data.
+It often has parallels to what you store in a database as a table.
+In terms of validation, your app will usually collect all of the data from the user and stick it into a Model.
+Then the Model is run against business logic to ensure its completely valid before it is stored.
+Related terms: Entity, Record, and Data Transfer Object (DTO).
+- **Property** - A named piece of data found on the Model.
+Validation is often applied to Properties.
+- **Form** – A group of Inputs that is gathering data from the user.
+It often has buttons to submit the work when completed (but first, it should use validation!).
+When using the HTML \<form>, your client side does not intend to gather that data into a Model; instead it posts the form contents to the server for Model formation and validation.
 - **Input** - Refers to the editor, widget, component where the user edits the data.
 In HTML, \<input>, \<select>, and \<textarea> tags are examples.
+Validation is often applied to Inputs.
+- **Business Logic** – The code dedicated to describing and maintaining your Model.
+It provides the validation rules for individual properties and to run before saving.
+It should be separate from the UI, and Jivs favors that approach.
+- **Validator** – Combines a single rule that must be validated along with the error message(s) it may return when an issue is found.
+Some Validators are specific to an Input or Property; those are the domain of Jivs.
+Business logic may have Validators that work with the entire Model.
-- **ValueHost** – References to a Jivs object that you setup for each Input, and for any other values you want to expose to the validators.
-Any ValueHosts associated with an Input may have Validators.
-Other ValueHosts hold data like global values and fields from the Model/Entity/Class/Record that won't be edited.
+- **ValueHost** – A type of Jivs object that knows the name and value of some data available to the validation system.
+InputValueHost and PropertyValueHost represent two types that support validation of their values.
+However, not all values need actual validation.
+Some hold data like global values and fields from the Model that won't be edited.
 	> In fact, you can use Jivs and its ValueHost as your form's **Single Source of Truth** as you convert between the Model/Entity and the UI.

-- **Form** – A group of Inputs that is gathering data from the user.
-It often has buttons to submit the work when completed (but first, it should use validation!)
-- **Summary** – A UI-specific area that shows error messages found throughout your form.
+- **Validation Summary** – A UI-specific area that shows error messages found throughout your form.
+- **ValidationManager** – A Jivs object; it is main class you interact with.
+You configure it to know about your form or Model, where ValueHosts are created for each value in the form or Model.
-- **ValidationManager** – The main class you interact with in Jivs.
-It contains a complete configuration of your form's inputs through ValueHosts.
-You will use it to send data changes from your Inputs, to invoke validation before submitting the Form, to retrieve a list of issues for a single Input to display, and another list for a Summary to display.
+You will use it to supply data from your Inputs and Properties, to invoke validation, to retrieve a list of issues to display, and to report additional errors determined by your business logic.
 - **Input Value** – The raw data from the Input.
 Often this is a string representing the actual data, but needs to be cleaned up or converted before it can be stored.
-- **Native Value** – The actual data that you will store.
+- **Native Value** – The actual data that you will store in the Model.
 Often you have conversion code to move between Native and Input Values.
 One classic validation error is when your conversion code finds fault in the Input Value and cannot generate the Native Value.
+This error is what Jivs calls a "Data Type Check".
-- **Service** – A class provides Jivs with dependency injection or a factory.
+- **Service** – A class that provides Jivs with dependency injection or a factory.
 Jivs has you create a master service object, ValidationServices, and connect individual services to it.
-- **Business Logic** – The code dedicated to describing your Model/Entity.
-It provides the validation rules for individual fields and to run before saving.
-It should be separate from the UI, and Jivs is designed for that approach.

 <a name="apioverview"></a>
 ## Quick API overview

 You will be working with classes and interfaces.
 Here are the primary pieces to orient you to its API.

 -   <a href="#valuehosts">`ValueHost classes`</a> – Identifies a single value to be validated
     and/or contributes data used by the validators.
 You get and set its value both from a Model and the Inputs (your editor widgets) in the UI.